alikureishy/AI-planning/README.md

 *Depth-First-Graph-Search*: A graph-based search algorithm wherein the next node visited from the frontier is chosen based on the MAX # of hops from the start.
 Frontier = regular stack (FILO).

-*Depth-Limited-Search*: A search algorithm wherein the next node visited from the frontier is chosen based on
+*Depth-Limited-Search*: A variant of a depth-first-graph-search wherein the search is "cut-off" (i.e, back-tracks and continues to the next neighbor of the parent node) if the given node is at a depth that is lower than the cut-off depth that is provided as a parameter to the search.
+This can prevent an algorithm from ratholing too far down a search path by pruning out lengthy search paths.

 *Uniform Cost Search*: A graph-based search algorithm wherein the next node visited from the frontier is chosen based on the MIN *total-path-cost* of the node.
 Total-path-cost is the cost of reaching that node from the start node.
 A Uniform Cost Search reduces to a Breadh-First-Search when all graph edges have the same cost (eg. cost of 1).
 Frontier = priority queue.

 *Recursive-Best-First-Search*:

-*Greedy-Best-First-Graph-Search*:
+*Greedy-Best-First-Graph-Search*: A graph-based search algorithm wherein the next node visited from the frontier is chosen based on the MIN of the *estimated* cost of the node to the goal.

 *A-Star Search*: